exoplatform/exo-documentation/docs/Customizing_site.rst

 Creating a page layout template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In eXo Platform, page is a set of portlets and gadgets.
-The portlets and
-gadgets can be arranged in columns, rows and tabs.
-A page layout
+In eXo Platform, a page is a set of portlets which could be arranged in columns, rows, and tabs.
-template is a layout sample that is used in :ref:`Page Creation Wizard <ManagingPages.AddingNewPage>`.
+A page layout template is a layout sample that is used in :ref:`Page Creation Wizard <ManagingPages.AddingNewPage>`.

 In this tutorial, you will: